Geodesic slice sampling on Riemannian manifolds: Application

 We choose $k=5$, and run 1000 MCMC-SAEM iterations with 20 MCMC steps per SAEM iteration when using GSS($w=1,m=10$), and 80 iterations when using RMH.
-The initialization procedure is the same as for synthetic data.
-To compare the samplers, we compute the rRMSE between PM and the observations similarly as in the previous paragraph.
-To asses the benefit of the model, we also compute the approximation given by the projection onto the subspace of the first five principal component analysis (PCA) components of the full data set, where each matrix $\Upphi^{(i)}$ has been vectorized.
+The initialization procedure is the same as for the experiments with synthetic data described in Supplementary material \ref{appendix:estimation}.
+To evaluate the benefits of the model \eqref{eq:model_adjanc_matrices}, we calculate the rRMSE between PM and the observations, as in the previous paragraph, and compare it to the rRMSE obtained by projecting the data onto the subspace spanned by the first five principal components (PCA) of the full dataset, where each matrix $\Upphi^{(i)}$ is vectorized.
+The reconstruction using PM achieves a significantly lower average rRMSE (0.75) compared to PCA (0.95).
+Additionally, as shown in Figure \ref{fig:comparison_saem}, GSS demonstrates faster convergence than RMH when analyzing the evolution of the complete log-likelihood, consistent with observations on synthetic data.
+This supports the use of GSS for MCMC-SAEM estimation, where the target distribution evolves throughout the optimization process.
+The adaptive step size adjustments provided by the stepping-out and shrinkage mechanism are particularly advantageous in this context, as they eliminate the need for extensive manual tuning.

-The boxplots in Figure \ref{fig:box_plots}\ show that GSS outperforms RMH since it reduces the tail of the error distribution.
-In addition, GSS achieves better results than RMH when looking at the evolution of the complete likelihood, as already observed on synthetic data.
-The model proves to be better suited than a simple PCA, as shown in \cite{mantoux2021understanding}, but often fails to offer a good representation of the observations in large dimensions, even for synthetic data.